 How to watch the 2023 NBA playoffs

 It's been an eventful basketball season.
-The NBA playoffs are in full swing and two exciting games will be on ESPN tonight: The Philadelphia 76ers will take on the Boston Celtics at 7:30 p.m.
-EST, followed by the Denver Nuggets playing against the Phoenix Suns at 10 p.m.
-EST.
+The NBA playoffs are in full swing and two exciting games will be on tonight: The New York Knicks will take on the Miami Heat at 7:30 p.m.
+EDT, followed by the highly anticipated Golden State Warriors playing against the Los Angeles Lakers at 10 p.m.
+EDT as star players Steph Curry and LeBron James face off against each other.

 These NBA conference semifinal games will determine which teams make it to the conference finals.
 Find out how to catch tonight's games and see who might end up as NBA champions.
-You don't even need a cable subscription.
+You don't even need a cable subscription -- just Sling TV.

 NBA conference semifinal game schedule